mir4ef/mea2n/README.md

 - NodeJS is required (v >= **6.3.0**).
 It can be downloaded and installed from [here](https://nodejs.org/).

-- Angular CLI (v >= **1.0.0**).
+- Angular CLI is required (v >= **1.0.0**).
 It can be downloaded and installed by running `npm install -g @angular/cli`.
 Note: The `-g` flag will install it globally and requires admin (`sudo`) rights for the current user.

 - Nodemon is optional.
-It is used to automatically restart/reload the server on changes to the back.
+It is used to automatically restart/reload the server on changes to the backend.
 It can be downloaded and installed by running `npm install -g nodemon`.
 Then, you can just run the server by going to the application folder and typing `nodemon server.js`.
 Note: The `-g` flag will install it globally and requires admin (`sudo`) rights for the current user.

 #### Prod and Dev